 Rinsing hair is not the only thing that you can do with beer.
 You can also use beer as a leave-in conditioner.
 For a leave-in conditioner, mix equal parts of water and flat beer.
 Place the mixture into a spray bottle.
 Spray into your hair after shampooing.

 Since the proteins in beer bind to the hair shaft and help create volume, this is a great conditioner for fine, thin hair, or limp hair.
 You can also use the cider vinegar rinse recipe above as a leave-in conditioner.

 Beer Hair Styling Tonic

-Beer is a very good setting lotion.
-It makes hair look healthy and shiny, and gives blown dried hair increased vitality, resilience, and hold.
+Beer is an excellent setting lotion.
+It makes hair look healthy and shiny, and gives blown-dried hair increased vitality, resilience, and hold.

 Spray a little beer into your hair using a pump bottle after shampooing, just before you dry and style your hair.

 You can store the beer for a week or two if you keep it in a sealed bottle in the refrigerator.

 Recipes have been gathered from friends, family, customers, and other sources.
 We have not tried all of these recipes and provide them as fun and interesting alternatives to commercial products.
 We do not guarantee that they will work for you as they have worked for others.

 For a special treat try Chagrin Valley's Honey Beer and Egg Shampoo.